How to Use Sleep and Physical Activity Tracking in the Management of PTSD

 • Providing data that helps clinicians tailor interventions, such as Cognitive Behavioral Therapy for Insomnia (CBT-I) or relaxation techniques.

 • Monitoring sleep improvements over time as the patient progresses through treatment.
+To read about combining sleep tracking with other health metrics, check out “Combining Sleep and Physical Activity Monitoring with HRV Biofeedback for PTSD Management“.

 By regularly monitoring sleep, clinicians can make data-driven decisions to address specific sleep issues, contributing to overall mental health stabilization.